monipek/Book_Rating_Prediction_Model/README.md

 | "Well, I finished.
 Finally.This book came highly recommended...
 I found many aspects of it compelling, but I also was haunted by a feeling of shallowness... this novel demonstrates to me what not to do if I ever endeavor to write one of my own..." | ★5 | ★2 |
 | "Im not sure if it's just me missing some details, but, what really made them become friends and stay as friends?
 And why are they all so super successful in their fields?" | ★1 | ★3 |

-The model reached an accuracy of 46.1% on the test set, more than double the 20% you'd expect from random guessing.
-It was especially good at predicting the extreme ratings, 1 and 5 stars.
-For example, as seen in the Confusion Matrix in Figure 2, it correctly identified 1,223 of the 1-star reviews and 1,243 of the 5-star ones.
-However, it struggled more with the middle ratings (2 to 4 stars), often confusing them with their neighbouring categories.
-This reflects how subjective these ratings can be.
-What one person sees as "just okay" (3 stars), another might rate as "good" (4 stars).

-The model clearly picked up on sentiment: negative words like “pretentious” and “dull” often predicted 1-star reviews, while emotional phrases like “utterly broke me” or “the literary love of my life” were strong indicators of 5-star ratings.
-Still, the model found it harder to deal with reviews that contained mixed opinions, where the overall tone wasn’t so clear-cut.

-## Further Testing with "A Little Life"

 To test the model beyond the dataset, I ran it on a very small sample of 6 reviews of one of my favourite books, “A Little Life”.
-It successfully predicted the most extreme reviews, spot-on for the 1-star and 5-star ratings, thanks to their strong emotional language.
+It successfully predicted the most extreme reviews, thanks to their strong emotional language.
 But the model struggled with more balanced or mixed reviews.
 One review, rated 2 stars by the user, was predicted as a 5-star because it praised certain aspects while also being critical.
 Another 3-star review, written with a fairly negative tone, was misclassified as 1-star.
 These examples show how tricky it can be to assign a single rating to complex reviews, even for human readers.
 It made me think it would be interesting to compare how people versus models interpret review sentiment and decide on ratings.

 ## Future Improvements